jaybojaybojaybo/HairSalon-Epicodus/README.md

     id: 1
     Stylist: Kim Johnson

-* Once the Stylist is created, take employee input to enter a client via a form on the Stylist's page.
+* Once the Stylist is created, take employee input to enter a client via a form on the Stylist's client creation page.
-  Clients can only be entered on a Stylist's summary page.
+  Clients can only be entered on a Stylist's client creation page.
-  - example input (while on Kim Johnson's Stylist Page): "Client Von Clientele"
+  - example input: "Client Von Clientele"
   - example output: "Client Von Clientele"

   - example input: "Yu Zerbase"